javalin/website/_posts/tutorials/2021-05-20-frontends-with-javalinmithril.md

 To view the full POM, please go to [GitHub](https://github.com/TareqK/javalinmithril-example/blob/master/pom.xml).
 </div>

 Now that we have all our dependencies in order, we need to configure our web server.
-Lets start off with 2 classes : the Main class, and the app class.
+Lets start off with 2 classes : the `Main` class, and the `App` class.

 Starting off, our Main class, in `/src/main/java/io/javalinmithril/demo/Main.java`, is just a wrapper class that calls and starts our App: